Print

 4. allow the sweet tea mixture to cool completely.
 It should be room temperature before moving on to the next step.

 5. Once it is cool, add the kombucha SCOBY.
+(SCOBY can come from kombucha liquid, or pellicle, or both).
 Some SCOBYs float, others may sink to the bottom, either way it’s fine.
+(You can add in store-bought raw kombucha here to grow a SCOBY for the first time).

 7. Keep the jar of sweet tea with the SCOBY at moderate room temperature, out of direct sunlight for seven days.
 Temperature should be between 65-78 degrees F.

-8. After 7 days you should see you SCOBY is thicker or another SCOBY is forming on the surface.
+8. After 7 days you should notice that your SCOBY is thicker or see another SCOBY forming on the surface.
+You can let primary fermentation go anywhere from 7-30 days.
+I recommend ~15 days.

 9. Make a fresh batch of sweet tea as in the previous directions.